GaloisInc/ivorylang-org/pages/software/build.md

 cp Config.mk.example Config.mk
 ```

+If you have a JTAG programmer, and want to use it instead of the PX4 bootloader
+for loading your firmware onto your quadcopter, make sure to comment out the
+line that says `CONFIG_PX4FMU_BOOTLOADER := 1`.
+Otherwise, you will get runtime
+errors like null-pointer dereferences.

 If you have not installed the arm-gcc-embedded toolchain in your PATH, customize
 the variable `CONFIG_CORTEX_M4_PREFIX` in your `Config.mk`.